 - Prompt tech support

-…And so much more!
+…and so much more!

-Step 7: Create Essential Pages
+7. Create Essential Pages & Logo

 Domain name secured, CHECK!

-Stunning blog in place, CHECK!
+Lovely blog in place, CHECK!

 Now comes the fun part.
 You get to start creating content on your site.

-About Page – Readers want to know about the person behind the book blog.
+Readers want to know about the person behind the book blog.
 You don’t have to get too personal (unless you want to), but you should include some information about yourself and your blog’s general purpose.

 It’s always a good idea to check out some of your favorite book blogs to see how they do things so you can come up with some ideas of your own.

-Step 8: Begin Blogging
+8. Begin Blogging